Awjila

 Awjila (أوجلة, Augila) is an oasis town in the Al Wahat District in the Cyrenaica region of northeastern Libya.
 Since classical times it has been known as a place where high quality dates are farmed.
 Since the Arab conquest in the 7th century, Islam has played an important role in the community.
 The oasis is located on the east-west caravan route between Egypt and Tripoli, Libya, and the north-south route between Benghazi and the Sahel between Lake Chad and Darfur.
 In the past, it was an important trading center.
 The people cultivate small gardens using water from deep wells.
 Recently, the oil industry has become an increasingly important source of employment.

 Location

 Awjila and the adjoining oasis of Jalu are isolated, the only towns on the desert highway between Ajdabiya, 250 km to the northwest, and Kufra, 625 km to the southeast.

 An 1872 account describes the cluster of three oases: the Aujilah oasis, Jalloo (Jalu) to the east and Leshkerreh (Jikharra) to the northeast.
 Each oasis had a small hill covered in date palm trees, surrounded by a plain of red sand impregnated with salts of soda.

 Among them, the three oases had a population of 9,000 to 10,000 people.

 The people of the oasis are mainly Berber, and some still speak a Berber-origin language.
 As of 2005, the Awjila language was highly endangered.

+Climate

+Awjila has a hot desert climate (BWh) according to the Köppen climate classification.